coq/coq/doc/sphinx/using/libraries/funind.rst

       Function.

-   .. tacv:: functional inversion @num
+   .. tacv:: functional inversion @natural

-      This does the same thing as :n:`intros until @num` followed by :n:`functional inversion @ident` where :token:`ident` is the identifier for the last introduced hypothesis.
+      This does the same thing as :n:`intros until @natural` followed by :n:`functional inversion @ident` where :token:`ident` is the identifier for the last introduced hypothesis.

    .. tacv:: functional inversion @ident @qualid
-             functional inversion @num @qualid
+             functional inversion @natural @qualid

-      If the hypothesis :token:`ident` (or :token:`num`) has a type of the form :n:`@qualid__1 {+ @term__i } = @qualid__2 {+ @term__j }` where
+      If the hypothesis :token:`ident` (or :token:`natural`) has a type of the form :n:`@qualid__1 {+ @term__i } = @qualid__2 {+ @term__j }` where
       :n:`@qualid__1` and :n:`@qualid__2` are valid candidates to functional inversion, this variant allows choosing which :token:`qualid`